stanford-crfm/levanter/docs/Blog-Post.md

 2. **Scalability**: We want to fully utilize the compute we had available, including TPUs and NVIDIA GPUs.
 3. **Reproducibility**: We want to be able to reproduce results *exactly*; that is, we want **bitwise determinism**, even in the face of preemption and restarts from checkpoints.

-We chose [JAX](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
+We chose [JAX](https://github.com/google/jax/) as our framework because it is powerful, flexible, and performant, and offers strong reproducibility guarantees.
 JAX also works well on TPUs, while we found that PyTorch support was still uneven.
 JAX is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how": details of partitioning and communication can be left to the XLA compiler.
 Finally, JAX makes reproducibility easy, since it uses